pnp/cli-microsoft365/docs/docs/cmd/spo/site/site-apppermission-add.md

 `-p, --permission <permission>`
 : Permission to site (`read`, `write`, `read,write`).
 If multiple permissions have to be granted, they have to be comma separated ex. `read,write`

-`-i, --appId <appId>`
+`-i, --appId [appId]`
-: App Id
+: Client ID of the Azure AD app for which to grant permissions

-`-n, --appDisplayName <appDisplayName>`
+`-n, --appDisplayName [appDisplayName]`
-: App display name
+: Display name of the Azure AD app for which to grant permissions

 --8<-- "docs/cmd/_global.md"

 ## Remarks
-Pass in appId and/or addDisplayName, use both for best performance avoiding the extra lookup.
+To set permissions, specify at minimum either `appId` or `addDisplayName`.
+For best performance specify both values to avoid extra lookup.

 ## Example

-Adds a specific application permission to the _https://contoso.sharepoint.com/sites/project-x_ site collection with _read_ permission
+Grants the specified app the _read_ permission to site _https://contoso.sharepoint.com/sites/project-x_

 ```sh
 m365 spo site apppermission add --siteUrl https://contoso.sharepoint.com/sites/project-x --permission read --appDisplayName Foo